New Zealand nationality law: Voluntary acquisition

-Foreigners over the age of 16 may become New Zealand citizens by grant after residing in the realm for more than five years while possessing indefinite permission to remain.
-This usually means holding New Zealand permanent residency, but Australian citizens and permanent residents also have an indefinite permission to remain.
-Permanent residents of the Cook Islands, Niue, and Tokelau meet this requirement as well.
-Applicants must demonstrate proficiency in the English language and be physically present in the country for at least 1,350 days during that five-year period and at least 240 days in each of those five years.
+Foreigners may apply to become New Zealand citizens by grant if they meet certain criteria, such as being at least 16 years old and residing in the Realm for more than five years.
+They must be entitled to remain indefinitely, which usually means holding New Zealand permanent residency.
+Citizens and permanent residents of Australia also have indefinite permission to remain, as do permanent residents of the Cook Islands, Niue, and Tokelau.
+Applicants must demonstrate proficiency in English and be physically present in the country for at least 1,350 days during the five-year period, including at least 240 days in each year.
 Under exceptional circumstances, the physical presence requirement may be reduced to 450 days in a 20-month period.
-Candidates who are overseas on Crown service or accompanying New Zealand citizen spouses overseas on Crown service are treated as if they are present in New Zealand during that period of service.
-Successful applicants aged 14 and older are required to take an oath or affirmation of citizenship in which they pledge loyalty to the New Zealand monarch; these are usually administered by local councils at citizenship ceremonies that take place three to five months after approval.
+Candidates who are overseas on Crown service, or who accompany New Zealand citizen spouses on such service, are treated as if they are present in New Zealand during that period.
+The Minister of Internal Affairs may also grant citizenship to people who do not meet the criteria but have special circumstances.

+Successful applicants aged 14 and older are required to take an oath or affirmation of citizenship in which they pledge loyalty to the New Zealand monarch; these oaths are usually administered by local councils at citizenship ceremonies that take place three to five months after approval.

-There is no effective differentiation or hierarchy between the different types of citizenship that can be obtained in New Zealand.
+There is no effective hierarchy or differentiation among the types of New Zealand citizenship.
 The only major disadvantage applies to citizens by descent, who cannot pass citizenship to their children born abroad.
 These individuals may apply to become citizens by grant after fulfilling the five-year residence and physical presence requirement.
-Otherwise, they may apply for their children born overseas to receive citizenship by grant, at the discretion of the Minister of Internal Affairs.
+Otherwise, they may apply on behalf of their overseas-born children for citizenship by grant, at the discretion of the Minister of Internal Affairs.
 An average of 28,000 people per year were granted citizenship through the 2010s.
 As of the 2023 census, about 1.4 million New Zealand citizens usually resident in the country were born overseas.

 Samoan citizens who enter New Zealand after 14 September 1982 and have indefinite permission to remain in the country are entitled to become New Zealand citizens by grant without a minimum residence requirement.
 Samoans who were already living in New Zealand on that date automatically became New Zealand citizens by grant.
-Children born in Samoa to Tokelauan mothers seeking medical attention there are treated as if they are born in Tokelau and are New Zealand citizens at birth.
+Children born in Samoa to Tokelauan mothers seeking medical attention there are treated as if they were born in Tokelau, and accordingly are New Zealand citizens at birth.

 Relinquishment and deprivation

 New Zealand citizenship can be relinquished by making a declaration of renunciation, provided that the declarant already possesses another nationality.
-Renunciation may be denied if the applicant currently lives in New Zealand or the country is at war with another country.
-Citizenship may be involuntarily deprived from individuals who fraudulently acquired it, or from those who possess another nationality and willfully acted against the national interest.
+Renunciation may be denied if the applicant currently lives in New Zealand or the country is at war.
+Citizenship may be involuntarily revoked from individuals who fraudulently acquired it, or from those who possess another nationality and have wilfully acted against the national interest.